rgoshen/survey_form/README.md

 # survey_form
-This is my second website.
+This is my first survey website page.

 User Story #1: I can see a title with id="title" in H1 sized text.